 If you want to spend a little more time interacting with the dogs one-on-one, then we can offer a variety of short (or even multi-day) hikes on the 'off-the-beaten-track' trails around Hetta.
 Hiking with the huskies can be just as rewarding as mushing with them.
-You get a lot of time interacting directly with your dog and they absolutely love you since you are giving them a chance to do something out of the ordinary.
+You get a lot of time interacting directly with your dog and they always show their appreciation of being able to do something out of the ordinary.

 Whilst most of the hikes described here are best attempted in the 'non-snow' months, some are also possible in winter if you also hire snowshoes.
 In either case, the dogs are attached to you with a skijoring line clipped to a waistbelt, so there is no fear that you will accidentally let them go.

 One trail which can be explored in both summer and winter leads out straight from the centre of the village on the illuminated ski track.
 It soon breaks off along the 'reindeer' boardwalks and then returns to the main paths via a seldom visited ridge between the large marshes.
 This is a really pretty trail that normally takes c.
 2 hours to complete.
 It is slightly less physical than the ridge option described below, but there are not as many 'turn-around' places on it for young children if they decide that they do not want to go any further.

 All of these trails are described in more detail, in our Hidden Hetta Hiking section.